Adonis: Death

 Then, one day, while Adonis was out hunting, he was wounded by a wild boar and bled to death in Aphrodite's arms.
 In different versions of the story, the boar was either sent by Ares, who was jealous that Aphrodite was spending so much time with Adonis, by Artemis, who wanted revenge against Aphrodite for having killed her devoted follower Hippolytus, or by Apollo, to punish Aphrodite for blinding his son Erymanthus.
 The story also provides an etiology for Aphrodite's associations with certain flowers.
 Reportedly, as she mourned Adonis's death, she caused anemones to grow wherever his blood fell, and declared a festival on the anniversary of his death.
 In one late account, his blood transformed into roses instead.

+According to another version of the myth, the Muses became angry with Aphrodite because she caused many of them to fall in love and bear children.
+In revenge, they sang a beautiful hunting song that excited Adonis and lured him into the hunt, where he was killed by a boar.
+In a different version, Ares either transformed himself into the boar or attacked and killed Adonis as he charged at it.

 In a very different version from the standard, surviving in the works of fifth century AD grammarian Servius and perhaps originating from the island of Cyprus, Adonis was made to fall in love with a mortal girl named Erinoma by Aphrodite herself at the command of Hera.
 Erinoma, a virgin girl favoured by Artemis and Athena, rejected his advances, so Adonis crept stealthily into her bedroom and raped her.
 Adonis then fled and went into a cave to hide from Zeus, who also loved Erinoma and would surely avenge the violence done against her.
 Hermes, however, lured him out with a trick, and Ares wounded him mortally in the form of a boar.
 Adonis died, but was eventually restored to life after Aphrodite begged Zeus.
 Erinoma bore him a son named Taleus.